root4loot/npmjack/README.md

 <br>

 <div align="center">
- A tool used to scan JavaScript files for NPM packages and assess their claimability.
-Handy for spotting Dependency Confusion vulnerabilities.
+ A tool to find NPM packages in web files and check if they're claimable.
+Useful for finding dependency confusion bugs.
 </div>

 <br>